Revealsite Logo

 Most patients want to help.
 They just will not search "your pharmacy name reviews," scroll, and hunt for the button.
 So do it for them.
 Generate your Google review short link, turn it into a QR code for the counter and bag stuffers, and load it into a templated text staff can send in seconds.

 Phone matters here.
 Since 76% of people who run a local search visit a business within one day, the same mobile patients reading reviews are the ones who can leave one on the spot.
 A QR code at checkout meets them on the device they already hold.
-Friction is the enemy of volume.
+Friction is the enemy of volume, and a bigger review count feeds the wider patient-growth tactics in how to attract new pharmacy customers.

 The mobile angle is not a guess.
 Statista reports that mobile devices generated 62.54% of global web traffic in late 2024, so most of your patients are already holding the exact tool they need to leave a review.
 A QR code turns that phone into a one-tap review station.
 Print it large, place it where patients wait, and point to it when you ask.